alexleo25/AI-Tutor-poc/doc/architecture.md

+## Basic Flow

+1. User interacts with the frontend UI

+2. Frontend sends requests to backend APIs (future)

+3. Backend communicates with AI services (future)

+4. Responses are displayed back to the user

+---

-\## Current Phase
+## Current Phase

-\- Frontend UI development using static/dummy data
+- Frontend UI development using static/dummy data

-\- Backend and AI components are planned for later phases
+- Backend and AI components are planned for later phases